ThomasMiconi/GABugs/README.md

 [Duan et al.  2016](https://arxiv.org/abs/1611.02779)).
 Evolving recurrent networks to do this has a long history (see [Blynel and Floreano 2003](https://link.springer.com/chapter/10.1007/3-540-36605-9_54); [Yamauchi and Beer 1994](http://dl.acm.org/citation.cfm?id=189951)).
-I haven't seen anything about using this method in a foraging task, but I'd be surprised if it hasn't been done.
+This code applies the idea to a foraging task for situated agents chasing mobile prey.